wikimedia/operations-software-netbox/docs/configuration/miscellaneous.md

 Default: `True`

 Enables anonymous census reporting.
-To opt out of census reporting, set this to False.
+To opt out of census reporting, set this to `False`.

 This data enables the project maintainers to estimate how many NetBox deployments exist and track the adoption of new versions over time.
 Census reporting effects a single HTTP request each time a worker starts.
 The only data reported by this function are the NetBox version, Python version, and a pseudorandom unique identifier.